acamposuribe/p5.brush/README.md

 #### Lines, Strokes, Splines, and Plots

 The following functions are only affected by stroke() operations, completely ignoring fill() and hatch().

 ---

-- `brush.point(x,y)`
-  - **Description**: Tips the brush into the canvas, with current stroke() state.
-This might be useful for creating textures or particle systems, but at that point you rather create your own set of functions, since you won't be using 99% of the library
-  - **Parameters**:
-    - `x` (Number): The x-coordinate of the point.
-    - `y` (Number): The y-coordinate of the point.

----